-The field ABI_SLEW_TIME is a bit field located at address 0x19 [21:16].
+The field ABI_SLEW_TIME is a bit field located at address 0x19[21:16].
 This bit field is part of the location ABI.

-ABI slew-rate limit.
-If 0, the slew-rate limiter is disabled.
+ABI slew rate limit.
+0 mean slew rate limiter is disabled.
 Otherwise, $(N+1) \times 125$ ns (nominal) is the minimum edge-to-edge time for the ABI output.
 This limits the maximum ABI velocity.
 Reducing the ABI output resolution may be useful to counteract this effect.